 LSU Student Health Center‘s sexual assault support/medical services are available Monday thru Friday 8 am - 5 pm.
+The LSU Student Health Center partners with the East Baton Rouge Coroner’s Office to offer evidence collection by a specially trained Sexual Assault Nurse Examiner (SANE).
 If you need support services or an evidence collection kit completed after hours or on the weekend, please contact STAR (Sexual Trauma Awareness and Response) at 225-383-RAPE or your local police department.

 What is the SANE program?

 SANE stands for Sexual Assault Nurse Examiner.
-The SANE program allows any LSU student to have a forensic exam or “sexual assault evidence collection kit” conducted by a SANE.
+The SANE program allows survivors of sexual trauma to have a forensic exam or “sexual assault evidence collection kit” collected by a SANE.
 A SANE is specially trained in collecting evidence and working with survivors of sexual assault.

 What is the mission of the SANE program?

-The primary mission of the SANE program is to meet the needs of the LSU student who is a sexual assault survivor by providing immediate, compassionate, culturally-sensitive and comprehensive forensic evaluation and treatment by an LSU Student Health Center professional nurse trained in the parameters of the Sexual Assault Nurse Examiners standards.
+The primary mission of the SANE program is to meet the needs of a sexual assault survivor by providing immediate, compassionate, culturally-sensitive and comprehensive forensic evaluation and treatment by a professional nurse trained in the parameters of the Sexual Assault Nurse Examiners standards.

-Is there a cost ot receive services from SANE?
+Is there a cost to receive services from SANE?

-There is no cost to receive services from the LSU Student Health Center’s SANE.
-Medical screening (STD testing, pregnancy test, etc.) and treatment (antibiotics) are provided at no cost to full time students or students who have paid the Student Health Center fee.
+There is no cost to receive services from the SANE program.
+Medical screening (STI testing, pregnancy test, etc.) and treatment (antibiotics) are provided at no cost to full time students or students who have paid the Student Health Center fee.

 Does the SANE work with a Lighthouse Advocate?

-The SANE also works closely with a Lighthouse Advocate from the Student Health Center.
+The SANE will refer LSU student survivors to a Lighthouse Advocate from the Student

-Lighthouse Advocates are specially trained University personnel who provide confidential
+Health Center.
+Lighthouse Advocates are specially trained University personnel who

-guidance and support to LSU students who have directly experienced interpersonal violence.
+provide confidential guidance and support to LSU students who have directly experienced

 What information is collected by a Lighthouse Advocate?